nicolasdanelon/UnofficialDocs/source/customization/settings.rst

 The purpose of each *.sublime-settings* file is determined by its name.
-These names can be descriptive (like *Preferences (Windows).sublime-settings* or *Minimap.sublime-settings*), or they can be related to what the settings file is controlling.
-For example, file type settings need to carry the name of the *.tmLanguage* syntax definition for the file type.
-Thus, for the *.py* file type, whose syntax definition is contained in *Python.tmLanguage*, the corresponding settings files would be called *Python.sublime-settings*.
+These names can be descriptive (like *Preferences (Windows).sublime-settings* or *Minimap.sublime-settings*), or they can relate directly to what the settings file is controlling.
+For example, the file type settings filenames need to be correlated with their *.tmLanguage* syntax definitions.
+Thus, the *.py* file type, whose syntax definition is contained in *Python.tmLanguage*, has a corresponding settings file called *Python.sublime-settings*.

-Also, some settings files only apply for specific platforms.
-This can be inferred from the file names: *Preferences (Windows).sublime-settings*, *Preferences (Linux).sublime-settings*, etc.
+Also, some settings files only apply to specific platforms.
+This can be inferred from the filenames: *Preferences (Windows).sublime-settings*, *Preferences (Linux).sublime-settings*, etc.

-This is **important**: Platform-specific settings files in the *Packages/User* folder are ignored.
-This way, you can be sure a single settings file overrides all the others.
+**This is important:** Platform-specific settings files in the *Packages/User* folder are ignored.
+In this way, you can be sure that a single Platform-specific settings file elsewhere will override all others.

 How to Access and Edit Common Settings Files